-Based on attachment theory, Promoting First Relationships[®] (PFR) is a brief, 10-week evidencebased, home-visiting intervention infant mental health and aid brain development, giving parents the skills and knowledge to support their child's emotional and social attachment theory is that for Supporting families with children it trains providers to use unedited video recordings of the caregiverchild interaction to support caregivers in connecting to and understanding their child's social and emotional needs through reflective observation.
-The results speak to its capacity to support caregivers as they learn to social and emotional needs. randomised control design in six still ongoing, Oxford et al., 2023);
+Based on attachment theory,

+Promoting First Relationships® (PFR)is a brief, 10-week evidencebased, home-visiting intervention programme pioneered in the USA.
+It has been designed to support better infant mental health and aid brain development, giving parents the skills and knowledge to support their child's emotional and social development.
+A central premise of attachment theory is that for optimal growth and development it is critical to feel safe and supported.
+Supporting families with children from birth-5, PFR is unique because it trains providers to use unedited video recordings of the caregiverchild interaction to support caregivers in connecting to and understanding their child's social and emotional needs through reflective observation.
+The results of PFR across multiple populations speak to its capacity to support caregivers as they learn to understand and support their child's social and emotional needs.

+PFR has been evaluated with a randomised control design in six different populations (one trial is still ongoing, Oxford et al., 2023);